fastify/fastify-bearer-auth/Readme.md

 ## Integration with `fastify-auth`

-This plugin can integrate with `fastify-auth`, you can follow the example below.
+This plugin can integrate with `fastify-auth` by following this example:

 ```JS
 const fastify = require('fastify')()